AI AgentTools & ProtocolsUpdated 2026.04.29

 In one line

-A2A (Agent-to-Agent Protocol) is Google-led standard for letting agents from different vendors delegate work to each other and exchange results.
+A2A (Agent-to-Agent Protocol) is the agent-to-agent standard Google launched and donated to the Linux Foundation in mid-2025, letting agents from different vendors delegate work to each other and exchange results.

 Going deeper